-Life Sciences 11 - Formerly Biology 11 (Every year)
+Life Sciences 11 - (Every year)

 The curriculum of Biology 11 fosters scientific literacy while exploring the diversity of life.
 During this "survey course," students will discover fundamental elements pertaining to the six Kingdoms of living things.
 Through project-based learning, collaborative discussions, and teacher-guided activities students will build an understanding of the three major themes for Biology 11: Unity and Diversity, Evolutionary Relationships, and Taxonomic Relationships.
+This course will have a "hands on" focus on sustainability and our local environment.
 Students wishing to enrol in this course should have successfully completed Science 10.

-Anatomy & Physiology 12 - Formerly Biology 12 (Every year)
+Anatomy & Physiology 12 - (Every year)